c0demat1cs/se_project_aroundtheus/README.md

 ## Plan on improving the project

-- Add funtionality to the profile edit button, add button, and like buttons.
-- Make images clickable that takes the viewer to a new page featuring the that image.
 - Add comment section to images.
-- Add animation to like buttons.
 - Make all aspects of the profile editable.